maharmstone/btrfs/README.md

 If Windows' Format dialog box refuses to appear, try running format.com with the /fs flag, e.g. `format /fs:ntfs D:`.

+* I can't mount a Synology NAS

+Synology seems to use LVM for its block devices.
+Until somebody writes an LVM driver for Windows, you're out of luck.

 Changelog
 ---------